Five Signs the Wet Side of Hawaii is Not, and the Intimacy of Water Conservation

 I used to do semi-regular Friday Five posts.
 This post can’t wait until Friday.
 I’m hoping that it will be obsolete by then, that it will plant the seeds of its own obsolescence… 🤞

-You’ve probably heard people joke about how washing their car made it rain.
-I’ve written before about being a Little Stitious, so I would try car washing (Lord knows my car is dirty enough), but we don’t have the water to spare.
+You’ve heard people joke about how washing their car made it rain.
+I’ve written before that I’m a Little Stitious, so I’d try car washing (Lord knows my car is dirty enough), but we don’t have the water to spare.

 For those who don’t remember every detail of my life I’ve shared on the blog (for shame!), The Hubs and I are on catchment water.
 In other words, we get to shower because rain runs off the roof, into the gutters, through the pipes, into our catchment tank, and out of our taps.
 Or not. 🛁